 Our malware prevention strategy begins by preventing infection using manual and automated scanners to scour our search index for websites that might be vehicles for malware or phishing.
 Every day we discover thousands of new unsafe sites, many of which are legitimate websites that have been compromised.
 When we detect unsafe sites, we show warnings in Google Search results and on web pages.

-In addition, we use multiple antivirus engines in Gmail, Drive, servers, and workstations to help identify malware.
+In addition, we use multiple antivirus engines in Gmail, Google Drive, servers, and workstations to help identify malware.

 In your Google Cloud environment, you can use Chronicle and VirusTotal to monitor and respond to many types of malware.
 Google Cloud Threat Intelligence for Chronicle is a team of threat researchers who develop threat intelligence for use with Chronicle.
 VirusTotal is an online service that analyzes files and URLs to identify viruses, worms, trojans, and other malicious content that's detected by antivirus engines and website scanners.